Lesson video

 Now the argument caused a number of regions in the Holy Roman Empire to rebel against the Holy Roman Emperor.

-But when he did so Matilda actually stayed behind in Italy to manage the empire's lands there.
+But when he did so, Matilda actually stayed behind in Italy to manage the empire's lands there.

 Now she's now running effectively a significant portion of the Holy Roman Empire all by herself.

-She was 16-years-old at this point in time when she's entrusted with this really, really important job.
+She was 16 years old at this point in time when she's entrusted with this really, really important job.

 And what's even more amazing is that the people of Italy happily accepted her rule and obeyed the decisions that she made.

-From we understand, there wasn't any major decisions that needed to be made, but there were decisions that had to be made and she successfully executed them.
+Probably, understand, there wasn't any major decisions that needed to be made, but there were decisions that had to be made and she successfully executed them.

 She did a very, very good job.